 Having spent the previous two years getting solo albums out of their system, the individual members of Yes were now pressed with the task of being Yes again.
 First up was a move to Switzerland (for tax reasons) to record, and second, oddly enough, was to dump their Swiss keyboardist in favor of one old friend.
 Rick Wakeman had had a relatively successful solo career over the last three years, but was up to the call, bypassing a possible role in U.K. with Bill Bruford and John Wetton.
 Absent from the album though were two other friends: Eddie Offord and Roger Dean.
 Yes self-produced the album and the cover sported ...skyscrapers and a naked man's butt, courtesy Hipgnosis.
 But as Steve Howe's slide guitar blasts open the album on "Going For The One", the changes are not just superficial.
 Anderson, in an act of minor literary justice, even pokes fun at his "cosmic mind".
 Yes is still larger than life, but one thing is definitely sure: they emerge from their sabbatical invigorated and up to task.
 "Turn of the Century" is the Pygmalion story, again featuring the versatile Howe on acoustic and twelve-string electric guitars.
 Chris Squire's "Parallels" is one of the strongest tracks here, but Wakeman's choice of a church organ certainly doesn't help the cause.
 It remains underrated in the Yes canon.
 Jon Anderson's "Wonderous Stories" was the easy (and throwaway) single; however, the bulk of the second side is taken up with the massive "Awaken".
 Yes may have learned a lesson or two from their previous releases, but Going For The One still would not have been a Yes album without a "big" piece of music.
 "Awaken" clocks in at a mere fifteen minutes, but all the wiser, it definitely feels like a much longer trip.
 Yes still manage to push all the right buttons: flashy keyboard intro, ripping guitar solo, ethereal middle section, quasi- spiritual concept, and big symphonic refrain.
 Although the "new wave" was in full swing at the time of the album's release, the UK certainly maintained their appetite for Yes.
 The album rose to No. 1 in the UK charts, and scored a No. 8 in the US, where the band toured with Donovan in support.

 With the live double-album behind them, the Gentle Giant returned to the studio.
 The band had reached some sort of artistic critical mass by now, as had most progressive bands, but in commercial terms, record sales had hit a plateau.
 Thus change was in order, and the order was something shorter and different...
 The Missing Piece.
-The album kicks off with "Two Weeks in Spain" - bright, cheerful, and most certainly unlike anything the band had ever recorded before.
-And if that wasn't enough, "I'm Turning Around" is a love song, and one undoubtedly tailor-made for radio airplay.
-So herein lays the reality of this "new" era in popular music.
+The album kicks off with “Two Weeks in Spain” - bright, cheerful, and most certainly unlike anything the band had ever recorded before.
+And if that wasn’t enough, “I’m Turning Around” is a love song, and one undoubtedly tailor-made for radio airplay.
+So herein lays the reality of this “new” era in popular music.
 It was 1977 and no one - not even Gentle Giant - was going to kid themselves that the ole prog rock would still cut the proverbial mustard.
 The old tricks were just that: old tricks.
-The wryly autobiographical "Betcha Thought We Couldn't Do It" is simple rock-n-roll, as is "Mountain Time"; but who's impressed?
-From a progressive fan's standpoint, the second side fares much better: both "As Old As You're Young" and "For Nobody" contain the interplay and spark of the Giant of old, and "Memories Of Old Days" clocks in at seven minutes, almost double anything else on the record.
+The wryly autobiographical “Betcha Thought We Couldn’t Do It” is simple rock-n-roll, as is “Mountain Time”; but who’s impressed?
+From a progressive fan’s standpoint, the second side fares much better: both “As Old As You’re Young” and “For Nobody” contain the interplay and spark of the Giant of old, and “Memories Of Old Days” clocks in at seven minutes, almost double anything else on the record.
 Idyllic and nostalgic, its twin guitars sound like a long-lost friend; the track would remain the perennial favorite from the album.
-Shortly after the album's release, the band played the BBC's Sight and Sound TV program, combining a curious set of older classics with new material.
-Another slight vindication to the new direction, the album did chart in the US, reaching No. 81.
-Giant's next album took things a little too far: Giant For a Day sported a gimmick cover, but unfortunately lacked absolutely anything redeeming inside.
-After a label switch to Columbia, the band's final album Civilian was released in 1980.
-It was a slight return to form, yet after one final tour of the US, the Giant laid its head down for good, a decade and out.
+Shortly after the album’s release, the band played the BBC’s Sight and Sound TV program, combining a curious set of older classics with new material.
+And in another slight vindication to the new direction, the album did chart in the US, reaching No. 81, but as usual was ignored in the band's native England.

 After the departure of Doug Ferguson, Camel entered the studio in 1977 with Latimer doubling on bass.
 However it wouldn't last, as finally Richard Sinclair took the call, providing a very, very tenuous link to the Canterbury scene.
 Saxophonist Mel Collins, having first been a guest on the preceding tour, also joined the band as a full-fledged member.
 Raindances sports an extremely slick production: "First Light" reveals two new aspects to the Camel sound: Pete Bardens' has expanded his palette with a new range of keyboards, and the Ward/Sinclair rhythm section is definitely more precise than the previous team.
 Sinclair adds his distinctive voice to a couple of the tracks, including the uncharacteristic (but otherwise excellent) "Metrognome".
 "Highways of the Sun" continues, containing the atypical rhythm and easy going melody of Camel music.
 Oddly, Brian Eno makes a guest appearance on the (not so oddly) atmospheric "Elke".
 The band- composed "One Of These Days I'll Get An Early Night" takes a shot at funk, but the jazzier "Skylines" fares much better.
 Overall the album is a little nondescript, but nonetheless it still managed to reach No. 20 in the UK.
 The band took to the road following the album's release.
 A Live Record, released in early 1978, contained a few tracks from that tour, along with some older material.
 The highlight of course was the second record, which contained the complete Snow Goose, recorded at the Royal Albert Hall in 1975 with David Bedford conducting the London Symphony Orchestra.